 So anyway, you've got your chicken pounded, your jalapeños chopped, capers measured out, artichokes thawed, dredging flour ready—you're totally prepared for a super fast and easy recipe!

-And now that you’ve finished cooking, pour yourself a glass (or three) of that white wine you had to open for the recipe.
+And now that you've finished cooking, pour yourself a glass (or two) of that white wine you had to open for the recipe.
 Cheers!

 - 2 Tablespoons olive oil